Salman Irshad: Bangladesh Premier League

 Irshad was selected by Dhaka Dominators during the 2023 Bangladesh Premier League draft.

+Caribbean Premier League

+In August 2023, Irshad was signed by Jamaica Tallawahs for the 2023 Caribbean Premier League.
+On 23 August, Irshad registered his career best figures of 4/27 against St Kitts and Nevis Patriots.

 Other leagues

-Irshad was chosen in the Lahore Qalandars squad competing in the 2018 Abu Dhabi T20 Trophy but he didn't play in any match as Lahore Qalandars went on to win the inaugural edition of the Abu Dhabi T20 Trophy.
+Irshad was chosen in the Lahore Qalandars squad competing in the 2018 Abu Dhabi T20 Trophy but he didn't play in any match as Lahore Qalandars went on to win the tournament.

 Irshad was picked by Mirpur Royals for the first edition of the KPL in the gold category.
 He made his debut against Rawalakot Hawks on the 6th of August 2021.
 His team lost in eliminator 2 to eventual champions Rawalakot Hawks but he ended the tournament as the highest wicket taker with 16 wickets.
 He also won the award for The Best Kashmiri Player.
+Irshad played for the Pokhara Avengers in the 2022 Nepal T20 League.
+He played for Samp Army in the 2023 Abu Dhabi T10.